"Hi, I've been facing this issue for months, and occurred quite frequently (at least once a week), the error message shows like below:

 There was a problem signing you in.
 There's a problem with your account.
 To learn how to fix this problem, go to OneDrive .com and sign in.
 After you fix the problem, try again.

 OneDrive couldn't start files on demand.
-Please restart your computer and try again, error codes: 0xffffffea.
+Please restart your computer and try again, error code: 0xffffffea.

 If you cannot fix the OneDrive cannot connect to Windows error message, it’s quite annoying.
-It’s better to try OneDrive alternative to get excellent performance.
-As the web-based cloud backup service, CBackupper is the best alternative to OneDrive (for Business), you will get 15-day free trial 1 TB cloud stroage, and automatically backup files to AOMEI Cloud, and restore them anytime as you want.
+It’s better to try the free cloud backup service, CBackup, which allows you to sync or backup files to OneDrive automatically.
+Besides, you could enjoy more cloud storage, and automatically backup files to CBackup Cloud (10GB free), and restore them anytime you want.

-Please download best OneDrive alternative - CBackupper to have a try:
+Please download the best free cloud backup software - CBackup to have a try:

 There are 8 solutions for you to resolve OneDrive cannot connect to Windows error message, just follow the steps to fix it quickly and easily.

-If you still have problems to use OneDrive, and cannot fix it, please try OneDrive alternative - CBackupper to enjoy the big 1 TB cloud stroage 15-day trial and automatically backup files to cloud.
-Besides, if your OneDrive is full, you could merge multiple OneDrive account to get more big backup space for free via CBackupper.
+If you still have problems using OneDrive, and cannot fix it, please try OneDrive alternative - CBackup to sync or backup files to OneDrive, or just enjoy the CBackup Cloud (10GB free cloud storage) and automatically backup files to the cloud.
+Besides, if your OneDrive is full, you could merge multiple OneDrive account to get more big backup space for free via CBackup.